 Reykjavík UNESCO City of Literature

 The contemporary Icelandic literary scene is booming and the city is home to a number of authors who have received recognition for their writing, both on the domestic market and abroad.
-Some of these authors have won international awards, including the successful crime novelist Arnaldur Indridason, who is well known for his Reykjavík-based crime novels.
+Some of these authors have won international awards, including the successful novelist Arnaldur Indridason, who is well-known for his Reykjavík-based crime novels.

-With this title the city has been given a creative energy a boost and has inspired new and exciting projects in the field of literature and other arts, that can be viewed at the Reykjavik UNESCO City of Literature website.
+With this title, the city has been given a creative energy boost and has inspired new and exciting projects in the field of literature and other arts, which can be viewed on the Reykjavik UNESCO City of Literature website.